apache/zeppelin/docs/interpreter/r.md

 ```

-After executing the run type R shiny paragraph, the shiny app will be launched and embedded as Iframe in paragraph.
+After executing the run type R shiny paragraph, the shiny app will be launched and embedded as iframe in paragraph.
+Take a look at the tutorial note `R Tutorial/2.
+Shiny App` for how to develop R shiny app.

 <img class="img-responsive" src="{{BASE_PATH}}/assets/themes/zeppelin/img/docs-img/r_shiny.png" width="800px"/>

-### Run multiple shiny app
+### Run multiple shiny apps

-If you want to run multiple shiny app, you can specify `app` in paragraph local property to differentiate shiny app.
+If you want to run multiple shiny apps, you can specify `app` in paragraph local property to differentiate different shiny apps.

 e.g.